ruggeri/tech-notes/randos/automotive/engines/engine-configurations.md

     positioned exactly opposite to the cylinder whenever it fires.
   - Without the counterweight, you will have a rotating imbalance in the engine.
 With the counterweight, you achieve perfect primary balance.
-  - Well: I should note that with two crack pins, you'll have a rocking couple so not totally perfect primary balance.
+  - Well: I should note that with two crank pins, you'll have a rocking couple so not totally perfect primary balance.
   - Also: you will have _secondary_ imbalance, just like with an inline twin.